 Finally, the Dutch Neck / Edinburg Park neighborhood is considered a solid choice for executive lifestyles.
 NeighborhoodScout's analysis ranks it as better than 94.7% of New Jersey neighborhoods for executive living, based on the wealthy, educated professionals, executives, and managers who choose to reside here, the spacious homes that are prominent features of the real estate in the neighborhood, and the high real estate appreciation rates found here relative to other neighborhoods in the state.
 In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates.

-Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
-The Dutch Neck / Edinburg Park neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
+Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Dutch Neck / Edinburg Park neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 17.1% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.4% of all neighborhoods in America.

 Executives, managers and professionals make up 72.6% of the workforce in the Dutch Neck / Edinburg Park neighborhood which, according to NeighborhoodScout's exclusive analysis, is a higher proportion of such high-level people than is found in 98.1% of the neighborhoods in America.
 For this reason, this neighborhood really stands out as unique.